Get exclusive member benefits & effect social change. Join Today

 E. coli is a type of bacteria that normally live in the intestines of people and animals.
-However, some types of E. coli, particularly E. coli 0157:H7, can cause intestinal infection.
+However, some types of E. coli, particularly E. coli O157:H7, can cause intestinal infection.
 E. coli O157:H7 and other strains that cause intestinal sickness are called Shiga toxin–producing E. coli (STEC) after the toxin that they produce.

-Symptoms of intestinal infection include diarrhea, abdominal pain, and fever.
-More severe cases can lead to bloody diarrhea, dehydration, or kidney failure.
-People with weakened immune systems, young children, and the elderly are at increased risk for developing these complications.
+People with weakened immune systems, pregnant women, young children, and older adults are at increased risk for developing these complications.

 Most intestinal infections are caused by contaminated food or water.
 Proper food preparation and good hygiene can greatly decrease your chances of developing an intestinal infection.

-Most cases of intestinal infection can be treated at home.
+Most cases of intestinal E. coli infection can be treated at home.
 Symptoms generally resolve within a few days to a week.